RyanJulyan/Flask-BDA/README.md

 ```

-> ** Note: ** the free version only keeps this server alive for 2 hours, so you may need to follow this process in the future.
+> **Note:** the free version only keeps this server alive for 2 hours, so you may need to follow this process in the future and if you push this URL to your "Repo", it may not work for the next person.

 #### Update the mobile App URL